Frequently Asked Questions

 Do I have to file a response or anything else with the Court or the Receiver?

 If you believe the Court-approved Distribution Plan provides for the treatment of your claim different that the distribution set forth in the exhibits, or the Receiver has made an error in the manner in which your claim has been Classified or treated, then you should file a response with the Court (with a copy to the Receiver’s counsel, as detailed below) and discuss your objection with the Receiver.
-Should you have inquiries regarding the Receiver’s Third Distribution Motion you may submit your inquiry by email through this website or by email to Receiver’s counsel, Larry Ream, at lream@schwabe.com.
+Should you have inquiries regarding the Receiver’s Fourth Distribution Motion you may submit your inquiry by email through this Receivership website or by email to Receiver’s counsel, Larry Ream at lream@schwabe.com and Troy Greenfield at tgreenfield@schwabe.com.

 What is the deadline for objection to the Receiver’s proposed classification or distribution amount of your claim?

-If you intend to object, you must do so no later than August 2, 2021, and you must serve a copy of your written objection on counsel for the Receiver (Troy Greenfield or Larry Ream at Schwabe, Williamson & Wyatt, 1211 SW 5th, Suite 1900, Portland, OR 97204) AND file your written response with the United States District Court, District of Oregon, Portland Division, located at 1000 SW Third Ave., Portland, OR 97204.
+If you intend to object, you must do so no later than September 14, 2023 and you must serve a copy of your written objection on counsel for the Receiver (Troy Greenfield AND Larry Ream at Schwabe, Williamson & Wyatt, 1211 SW 5th, Suite 1900, Portland, OR 97204) AND file your written response with the United States District Court, District of Oregon, Portland Division, located at 1000 SW Third Ave., Portland, OR 97204.

-How do I get a copy of the Receiver’s Third Distribution Motion or the Declaration of Ronald F. Greenspan and attached exhibits?
+How do I get a copy of the Receiver’s Fourth Distribution Motion or the Declaration of Ronald F. Greenspan and attached exhibits?

-A copy of the Receiver’s Third Distribution Motion and the Declaration of Ronald F. Greenspan (and attached exhibits) can be found on this website.
+A copy of the Receiver’s Fourth Distribution Motion and the Declaration of Ronald F. Greenspan (and attached exhibits) can be found on this website.
 They can be found here:

-Should you have a question regarding the Receiver’s Third Distribution Motion you may submit your inquiry by email through this website or by email to Receiver’s counsel, Larry Ream, at lream@schwabe.com.
+Should you have a question regarding the Receiver’s Fourth Distribution Motion you may submit your inquiry by email through this Receivership website or by email to Receiver’s counsel, Larry Ream at lream@schwabe.com and Troy Greenfield at tgreenfield@schwabe.com.